nish-ace/APS_Failure_Detection/README.md

     Data Export from DB:
     The data in a stored database is exported as a .csv file to be used for model training.

+    Log Transform:
+    Due to skewness in the data, log transform is used

     Data Preprocessing:
     Check for null values in the columns.
-If present, impute the null values using the KNN imputer.
+If present, impute the null values using the median.

     Clustering:
     KMeans algorithm is used to create clusters in the preprocessed data.
 The optimum number of clusters